awsdocs/amazon-ecs-developer-guide/doc_source/stopped-task-errors.md

 # Checking Stopped Tasks for Errors<a name="stopped-task-errors"></a>

-If you have trouble starting a task \(for example, you run the task and the task displays a `PENDING` status and then disappears\), your task might be stopping because of an error\.
+If you have trouble starting a task, your task might be stopping because of an error\.
+For example, you run the task and the task displays a `PENDING` status and then disappears\.
 You can view errors like this in the Amazon ECS console by displaying the stopped task and inspecting it for error messages\.

 **To check stopped tasks for errors**

 1. Open the Amazon ECS console at [https://console\.aws\.amazon\.com/ecs/](https://console.aws.amazon.com/ecs/)\.

-1. On the **Clusters** page, choose the cluster in which your stopped task resides\.
+1. On the **Clusters** page, select the cluster in which your stopped task resides\.

-1. On the **Cluster : *clustername*** page, choose**Tasks**\.
+1. On the **Cluster : *clustername*** page, choose **Tasks**\.

-1. In the **Desired task status** table header, choose **Stopped** to view stopped tasks, and then choose the stopped task to inspect\.
+1. In the **Desired task status** table header, choose **Stopped**, and then select the stopped task to inspect\.
 The most recent stopped tasks are listed first\.

 1. In the **Details** section, inspect the **Stopped reason** field to see the reason that the task was stopped\.
 ![\[Stopped task reason\]](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/images/stopped_task_reason.png)